 Looking forward, should we expect that the Trump presidency will signal a sea change when it comes to financial regulation and enforcement?
 The early returns from FINRA, the SROs, and federal regulators have signaled that this outcome is not necessarily imminent and that vigilant enforcement of rules and regulations will continue.
 Moreover, any decrease in regulatory funding could possibly be offset by higher transactions fees and fines from settlements and judgments.
 The takeaway is straightforward- firms serious about their reputation and profitability are wise to invest in a strong, robust, market monitoring surveillance program.

-Written by Brian Morris, Compliance Officer – Surveillance of Lime Brokerage, a Wedbush company
+Written by Brian Morris, Compliance Officer – Surveillance of Lime Brokerage, LLC

 For original version, please click here.